mdrun crashes in serial, but not in parallel

 I'll go ahead and close this bug report, too, since it seems that it's not actually Gromacs' fault (sorry for the false alarm!), but it seems that it might be worthwhile to come up with a list of real requirements, maybe whenever the next release comes up.
 It looks like the move to C++ will also require certain minimum compiler versions, as well, based on some of the problems I've seen posted.

-#6 Updated by Justin Lemkul over 8 years ago
+#6 Updated by Justin Lemkul almost 9 years ago

 Berk Hess wrote: